 A: Remember that you should view SEO as an investment and a journey.
 It may take a while, but will be worth it when you start seeing the results!
 Usually, we tell our clients to follow the 6-12-2 rule.
 This stands for six months to see traction with Google, 12 months to see your traffic go up and two years to really be killing it with Google and other search engines.

 Q: Should I Hire Someone to Do My SEO?

-A: SEO can be a complicated and time consuming task to do right, especially when you don’t have a lot of training or knowledge around the topic.
-If your firm does not have the marketing expertise in-house, then outsourcing your SEO efforts can definitely help you get to your goal of ranking higher in search engines like Google.
+A: SEO can be a complicated and time-consuming task to do right, especially when you don’t have a lot of training or knowledge around the topic.
+If your firm does not have the marketing expertise in-house, then outsourcing your SEO efforts can definitely help.

-There’s many experts that offer SEO assistance based on how much help you need and what your goals are.
+There are many experts that offer SEO assistance based on how much help you need and what your goals are.
 At Twenty Over Ten, our SEO Kickstarter package has helped many advisors kickstart their SEO efforts.
-With this package our team gets you all set with the major on- and off-page SEO tactics while giving you basic SEO knowledge so you have the tools to make adjustments as needed down the road.
+With this package, our team gets you all set with the major on and off-page SEO tactics while giving you basic SEO knowledge to make adjustments as needed down the road.
 We find that if you can nail down the basics, and give your website the initial boost it needs, staying up to date and consistent with your SEO efforts becomes much more manageable!

 Affordable SEO Services for Financial Advisors

 We make SEO simple, fast and easy.
 Getting your feet wet in SEO can be incredibly intimidating – we get it.
 As an advisor, local organic traffic is something you simply can’t ignore.
 Don’t know where to start?
 We can help!